chpill/chpill.github.io/en/posts/getting-a-feel-for-closeables.md

 The other day, I stumbled upon [this article][1] which presents a minimalist way to declare and manage runtime state in your Clojure programs.
 Having used [Components][2], [Integrant][3] and then [Clip][4], this felt almost like cheating.
 Can something so simple actually work?
-Well, it does in fact work pretty well.
-Let's illustrate that by implementing a web server, pretty barebone at first, but with some "reloaded workflow".
-We will then move on by showing a way to keep the need for reloading to a minimum as the web server gets more complex.
+Well, it actually does pretty well.
+Let's illustrate that by implementing a web server, pretty barebone, but with some "reloaded workflow".

 ## A barebone webserver

-If you want to evaluate the code for yourself, you can find the all the following examples in [this repo][5].
+If you want to evaluate the code for yourself, you can find the the following examples in [this repository][5].

 First, let's add the `closeable` helper: